The aims of the Allocations Policy are:-

 Applicants will need to provide evidence or a reference to support their claim to Gypsy or Traveller status as per the definition in section 225 of the Housing Act 2004.Close

 The council will inform applicants if an application has been accepted onto or declined from the register.

-Applicants will be prioritised by applying the banding criteria in the Wiltshire council Homes 4 Wiltshire Policy, a copy of which can be provided by the Traveller Liaison Officers.
+Applicants will be prioritised by applying the banding criteria in the Wiltshire council Homes 4 Wiltshire Policy, a copy of which can be provided by Customer Services.